State of the Facts

 Even as COVID-19 impacted the elderly population though, the changes in the 85-and-older population differed across states.
 From 2019 to 2021, six states had increases in the number of adults at least 85 years old.
 The other 44 states and Washington, DC had decreases in the 85 and older population, with Mississippi, Maine, and West Virginia having the greatest declines.

-Find more USAFacts content on the US’s changing demographics, COVID-19 recovery indicators, the US's elderly population, and how housing prices have changed in your city during the pandemic.
+Find more USAFacts content on the US’s changing demographics, COVID-19 recovery indicators, how housing prices have changed in your city during the pandemic, and get the facts every week by signing up for our newsletter.

 Workers indicated the mode of transportation they used most often during the week of completing the survey; for “hybrid” employees working five days a week, this would include workers who commuted into the office at least three times.
 Those working seven days a week were considered working from home if they went into an office four days or more.